OpenPrinting/openprinting.github.io/_posts/2024-01-24-OpenPrinting News - January 2024.md

 OpenPrinting: What it is, [how it emerged](/history/), [what we are doing](https://wiki.linuxfoundation.org/gsoc/google-summer-code-2024-openprinting-projects#introduction), what are our challenges, what are we in need of ...

-Zdenek Dohnal, printing maintainer at RedHat, and I will give an overview of our organization and how we make printing just work.
+**(Update)** I will give an overview of our organization and how we make printing just work.
+I will also give a short overview on the planned development on CUPS and tell about [Windows Protected Print](/OpenPrinting-News-December-2023/#new-architecture-under-windows), the way Microsoft will switch to all-IPP printing in Windows.

+Zdenek Dohnal, printing maintainer at RedHat, originally wanted to participate, but unfortunately, he got sick and is not able to attend FOSDEM.
+We all wish him that he will get better soon.

 **[Desktop Linux, as easy as a smartphone!
 Just in a Snap!](https://fosdem.org/2024/schedule/event/fosdem-2024-1860-desktop-linux-as-easy-as-a-smartphone-just-in-a-snap-/)**